23. The Happy Squirrel

 viii.
 Your Impressions

-Look at The Happy Squirrel card in your deck or the image above and notice where your gaze lands without overthinking.
+Look at The Happy Squirrel card in your deck or the image above and notice where your focus lands without overthinking.

 What draws your eye first?
 The golden lines forming something halfway between something cute and a paradoxical revelation?